Weizza: Medical philosophies

-Modern perception of weizzas
+Modern perception of weizza

-Weizza following still exists in Myanmar, though the socialist government during the Ne Win era suppressed this ideology.
+Weizza following still exists in Myanmar today.
 The former government forbade the publication of weizza materials and selling of weizza prints, which are popular in household altars.
 Even so, weizza followers abound.
-There exist exclusive groups of weizza devotees called gaing.
+There exist exclusive groups of weizza devotees called gaing (ဂိုဏ်း).
 These groups follow a set of tenets, are headed by a charismatic leader, and center their devotion on one or more weizza saints.